 While we may live in a world filled with digital distractions and delights, nothing helps us escape better than a good book.
 Much like a perfect song, a novel can help transport the reader to not only another world, but also another time in our lives.
-Be they childhood summer holidays, far away travels, or just a lazy Sunday afternoon, a page-turner can be all the accompaniment we need.
+Be they childhood summer holidays, far away travels, or just a lazy Sunday afternoon with a game of Scrabble, a page-turner can be all the accompaniment we need.

 In tribute to those wonderful works that change us for the better, we've collected 19 of the most spellbinding last lines in literature.

 "The eyes and faces all turned themselves towards me, and guiding myself by them, as by a magical thread, I stepped into the room."